-Complimenting this, our active research programmes help us understand and optimise therapy delivery.
+Our active research programmes help us understand and optimise therapy delivery.
 This ranges from advanced magnetic resonance (MR) imaging and modelling, to developing better surgical devices and refining clinical trial design.

+We are focussed on ensuring that these critical early clinical trials don’t fail because of inadequate delivery.
 This work aims to bring the promise of these ground- breaking therapies into clinical reality for our patients.

 The blood-brain barrier blocks most ATMPs from reaching the brain through the blood stream.
 However, there are different ways we can deliver advanced therapies during clinical trials.